Welcome to StarTortoises.net

-The Indian Star tortoise (Geochelone elegans) is a beautiful tortoise native to India, small part of Pakistan, and Sri Lanka.
+The Indian Star tortoise (Geochelone elegans) is a beautiful tortoise native to India, a small part of Pakistan, and Sri Lanka.
 Thus, the Indian Star tortoise has three geographical variations: northern Indian Stars, southern Indian Stars, and Sri Lankan Stars.
 They all belong to the same species.
-However, the Burmese Star tortoise from Myanmar is a distinct species (Geochelone platynota).
+However, the Burmese Star tortoise from Myanmar, formerly Burma, is a distinct species (Geochelone platynota).

-Star tortoises were named for the attractive star-like patterns on their shells.
+Star tortoises were named for the attractive star like patterns on their shells.
 This pattern varies somewhat by the individual tortoise and its native location, especially among the Indian Star tortoises.
-Furthermore, some Indian Stars, mainly from Sri Lanka, may exhibit some "natural" pyramiding.
+Furthermore, some Indian Stars, mainly from Sri Lanka, may exhibit some "natural" pyramiding (bumpy shell).
 Although, this is still debatable.
-In most other tortoises, pyramiding (lumpy shell) is a sign of less than ideal captive care.
+In most other tortoises, pyramiding is a sign of less than ideal captive care.

 In the wild, Star tortoises are endangered due to loss of habitat and illegal collecting.
 In fact, the Burmese Star tortoise is one of the most endangered tortoises in the world!
-Support their conservation and never obtain wild-caught specimens as pets.
-Always buy captive-bred Star tortoises!
+Support their conservation and never obtain wild caught specimens as pets.
+Always buy captive bred Star tortoises.

 Allergic tortoise keepers

-Parts of this web site are written from an allergic tortoise keeper's point of view.
-There are certain aspects to tortoise care that are frequently problematic for allergic and asthmatic tortoise owners.
-For example, finding a suitable, allergen-free indoor substrate is a major obstacle.
+Parts of this web site are written from an allergic tortoise owner's point of view.
+There are certain aspects to tortoise keeping that are frequently problematic for allergic and asthmatic tortoise hobbyists.
+For example, finding a suitable, allergen free indoor substrate is a major obstacle.
 Tortoises themselves are seldom, if ever, the cause of allergic reactions.

-Non-allergic tortoise owners are often not aware of the problems severely allergic and asthmatic tortoise keepers face.
+Tortoise owners who have no allergies are often not aware of the problems severely allergic and asthmatic tortoise keepers face.
 I have not found any books or web sites geared towards allergic tortoise owners.
 So, I created this site, in part, to share my personal experiences as a tortoise keeper with allergies.

 Detailed info and many photos

 Many new tortoise keepers find typical caresheets way too vague, so I have gone into great detail on Star tortoise care and useful supplies.
-Info provided here should answer most questions a new Star tortoise owner might have.
+The info provided here should answer most questions a new Star tortoise owner might have.
 With few exceptions, most of the info applies to other small, dry area species as well.